makhdoomshabir/Fundamental_Project/README.md

 Use the command line to run the application from Springboot, the server host is "localhost:8080"

 ### Risk Assessment

+### Current Bugs

+* Blog name can be created but post themselves cannot
+* Delete functionality not yet working
+* Application has not yet been connected to the GCP

 ### Future Version Improvements